 Does your family have a favorite recipe that you always serve when guests come over?
 One that you always bring to a new mother or a family in need?
 We do–and it’s these carrots.

-Again, these Moroccan Carrots are the side dish that fits the bill for all of the above scenarios.
+This carrot salad that tastes great warm or cold fits the bill for all of the above scenarios.
 In fact, my friend, Heather, who is unabashedly not a “health foodie” has asked me numerous times for this recipe.

 Finally I am getting it onto my blog for her and for all of you.